anastasiabolotnikova/sportlyzer/README.md

-# <span style="color:red"> NB!
+# NB!
 Source code is stored in a different repository!
-There is no code here. </span>
+There is no code here.